 In 2020–21 £35 000 has been disbursed as follows:

-£5000 towards the funding of an MPhil in history in 2020–21 for an Emmanuel postgraduate
+£5000 towards the funding of an MPhil in politics & international studies in 2021–22 for an Emmanuel postgraduate

 £5000 towards the funding for a PhD student in divinity, who is working with Professor Catherine Pickstock

-£2170 to five students suffering from financial hardship because of family circumstances or health problems
+£3750 to two students suffering from financial hardship because of family circumstances or health problems

 Some of the ways in which the Fund has been able to help students: